-Art, design and digital media university courses for clearing 2024
+Art, design and digital media university courses for Clearing 2024

 My name is Johnny Magee.
 I’m the academic lead for recruitment and admissions for our university art, design and digital media courses.